 Rewards are a great tool to improve the adoption and utilization of your wellness program.
 Consider throwing in a few to incentivize your team to get involved.
 Rewards can include discounts on health insurance premiums, gift cards, extra time off, or even simple recognition.

 Develop a communication plan to promote the program to employees and other stakeholders.
 Clearly state what it does, who it is for, how to participate, and its duration.
 Kick off the program with an event or series of activities that generate excitement and encourage participation.

 Ensure to provide regular updates and share success stories through emails, newsletters, company meetings, or a dedicated wellness program website.

 Evaluate program success

-Evaluate the program’s success after a set period.
+Measure your wellness program’s success after a set period.
 Have you met your goals?
 Has employees’ health improved?
 Are employees participating?
 Are they finding it beneficial?
 Use feedback to make adjustments as needed.